Gisele Schmidt, Gary Oldman’s Wife: 5 Fast Facts You Need to Know

 Oldman has three children: Alfie Oldman (30); Gulliver Flynn Oldman (20); and Charlie John Oldman (18).
 Gulliver and Charlie’s mother is Donya Fiorentino.

-Oldman’s youngest son Charlie is a model, and walked the Saint Laurent show at Paris Men’s Fashion Week.
+Oldman’s youngest son, Charlie, is a model, and walked the Saint Laurent show at Paris Men’s Fashion Week.

 In 2014, Oldman brought his sons Gulliver and Charlie to the premiere of RoboCop at the Chinese Theater in Hollywood.